Assembly Boards and Commissions

 The Salaries and Emoluments Commission is a five-member commission appointed by the Mayor, approved by the Assembly, and staffed by the Municipal Clerk.
 The Salaries and Emoluments Commission establishes the salaries, benefits, and allowances for the Mayor, Assemblymembers, Anchorage School Board members, and the board directors of the Municipal Light & Power and Anchorage Water and Wastewater Utilities.
 The Municipal Home Rule Charter provides for the appointment of this commission and sets out its duties.
 The Salaries and Emoluments Commission meets at least once every two years.

 The Election Commission is a five-member commission appointed by the Mayor, approved by the Assembly, and staffed by the Municipal Clerk.
 The Election Commission provides advice on the conduct of local elections, recommends changes to local law relating to elections, serves as the Canvass Board, investigates allegations of election misconduct, and reviews all questioned and absentee ballots.
-The Election Commission meets once a year to organize.
+The Election Commission regularly meets twice a year: once to organize and once for the Public Session of Canvass after the municipal election.
 Additional meetings of this commission are held at the call of the Assembly, Municipal Clerk, or the Commission Chair.
+If you have a question or issue for the Election Commission, please contact the Commission in care of the Municipal Clerk's Office at WWMASMC@AnchorageAK.gov, at 343-4311, or at 632 W. 6th Avenue, Suite 250.
+If you wish to apply to serve on the Election Commission, please submit an application at https://onboard.muni.org/apply/.